magicalElectronicSpace/Podium/README.md

 ## License

-This project is licenced under the MIT lisence.
+This project is licenced under the Skypi License.